Things to do in St Lucia on a Caribbean Cruise

-The journey continued to a viewpoint that overlooks Marigot Bay (pictured above).
+Our tour continued to a viewpoint overlooking Marigot Bay (pictured above).
 Aside from it being labeled as the most beautiful cove in the Caribbean, Marigot Bay is also a historic landmark, having been the site of a number of battles between the French and British navies.

-We didn’t actually go down to the beach or marina because we were limited on time, but the lush landscapes from the viewpoint are well worth the trip.
+We didn’t actually go down to the beach or marina because we were limited on time, but the lush landscapes from the viewpoint are worth a visit.

 The next stop on the tour was to a banana plantation.
 This stop was not at an actual facility, but rather a roadside section of the active plantation.

-Our driver Pat shared his banana knowledge and let us wander up and down the rows of banana trees.
-I’m not much of a banana history buff, but it was interesting to learn about the economic impact that banana production has had on the island.
+Our driver, Pat, shared his banana knowledge and let us wander up and down the rows of banana trees.
+I’m not much of a banana history buff, but it was interesting to learn about the economic impact of banana production on the island.
 Next to tourism, banana production is the second largest revenue generator.

 Pat let us sample a few ripe bananas and gave us a bag of dried banana chips to chew on.
 The rumors are true – bananas taste MUCH better in the Caribbean!

-After the brief stop at the banana plantation we made our way back to bustling streets of Castries City.
-We drove though residential neighborhoods and had the opportunity to see every day life on the laid-back island.
+After the brief stop at the banana plantation, we made our way back to bustling streets of Castries City.
+We drove though residential neighborhoods and caught a glimpse of every day life on the laid-back island.